CSS ::marker pseudo-element in Chromium

 can’t have children.

-It may be worth it to summarize the different LayoutObject
+It may be worth it to summarize the different LayoutObject classes for list markers:

-It’s important to note that non-normal
+It’s important to note that non-normal markers were actual pseudo-elements,

-were no longer anonymous,
+their LayoutNGListMarker or LayoutNGInsideListMarker were no longer anonymous,

-they had an originating PseudoElement
+they had an originating PseudoElement in the node tree.

 This means that I had to add logic for attaching, dettaching and rebuilding

-pseudo-elements, add LayoutObjectFactory::CreateListMarker()
+kPseudoIdMarker pseudo-elements, add LayoutObjectFactory::CreateListMarker(),

-and make LayoutTreeBuilderTraversal
+and make LayoutTreeBuilderTraversal and Node::PseudoAware* methods be

-aware of ::marker
+aware of ::marker.

 Most of it was done in https://crrev.com/718609.